w3c/wai-tutorials/source/carousels/structure.html.erb.md

 ## Carousel styling
 {:.newex}

 At this stage the carousel does not have any functionality.
 This is added later using scripting, based on the class names of the elements.
-This ensures that if scripting is not enabled for various reasons, including bad network connection or user choice, the content will still be meaningful.
+By using this approach, the content is still meaningfull even in situations when scripting is not enabled, including bad network connection or user choice.
+Basic styling for the carousel is provided so that it looks appropriate even when scripting is not enabled.

-This does not prevent you from providing the basic styling for the carousel so that it looks appropriate even when scripting is not enabled.
-In many cases carousels are styled with background images and overlaid text, so contrast ratio (“color contrast”) requirements need to be met.
+When carousels use text that overlays a background image, the contrast ratio (“color contrast”) requirements need to be met.

 ### Styled carousel
 {:.ex}

 The example below shows how the carousel structure from the previous example is styled.
-As the background images can be distracting, using a background color for the overlaying text is a good way to ensure a good ratio even if images change.
-In this example, a semi-transparent background is used behind the overlaid text.
-Note that the opacity is high (80%) to make sure that the contrast ratio is met.
-Testing for contrast ratio conformance needs to be done using the resulting, visible color on the element, not the semi-transparent base color.
+As the background images can be distracting, using a background color for the overlaying text is a good way to ensure a good contrast ratio regardless of the image.
+Here, a semi-transparent background with a high opacity (here: 80%) is added to the text.

 {::nomarkdown}
 <%= notes_start %>